julialaska/julialaska/README.md

 <h2>🚀 Projects</h2>

   - 📚 <strong>[Bookstore management system](https://github.com/julialaska/Bookstore-Django-project) </strong>The Bookstore Management System is a web application built using Django, which allows for the management of books, clients reviews, orders and deliveries.
-It features authorization, with user roles such as regular user (client) and administrator, and includes a test suite to ensure functionality and prevent regressions.
-This project was created as part of my studies in web development </li>
+It features authorization, with user roles such as regular user (client) and administrator, and includes a test suite to ensure functionality and prevent regressions. </li>
   - 👨‍💻 <strong>[E-commerce shop](https://github.com/julialaska/E-commerce-website)</strong> Also a Django web application with TailwindCSS, where users can browse and purchase products from a fictional shop.
 The application includes features such as user authentication, shopping cart functionality, login and signup.</li>
   - 💻 <strong>[Bookstore CRUD application](https://github.com/julialaska/Web-applications-programming)</strong> The application is written with PHP using object-oriented programming (OOP) principles and includes features such as form validation, password hashing and is designed to perform CRUD operations on a database of users.</li>